Xuong Nguyen-Huu

-Xuong Nguyen-Huu (Vietnamese: Nguyễn Hữu Xương; born in 1933 in Vietnam) is a pioneer of protein crystallography technology.
-His research focuses on the development of novel methods, such as protein crystallography and cryo-electron microscopy, for the determination of protein structures and biological macromolecules.
+Xuong Nguyen-Huu (Vietnamese: Nguyễn Hữu Xương; July 14, 1933 – May 11, 2026) was an American biochemist and a pioneer of protein crystallography technology.
+His research focused on the development of novel methods, such as protein crystallography and cryo-electron microscopy, for the determination of protein structures and biological macromolecules.

-Career
+Life and career

-Nguyen received his B.S.E.E. in electrical engineering; M.S.E.E. from Ecole Superieure d'Electricite, Paris, France (1957); M.S. in mathematics from University of Paris, Paris (1958); M.S. and Ph.D. in physics from the University of California, Berkeley (1962).
+Nguyen-Huu was born in Vietnam on July 14, 1933.
+He received his B.S.E.E. in electrical engineering; M.S.E.E. from Ecole Superieure d'Electricite, Paris, France (1957); M.S. in mathematics from University of Paris, Paris (1958); M.S. and Ph.D. in physics from the University of California, Berkeley (1962).

-He is a professor emeritus of physics, biology, chemistry and biochemistry at UC San Diego since 1964.
+He was a professor emeritus of physics, biology, chemistry and biochemistry at UC San Diego since 1964.
 He is a pioneer of protein crystallography technology and of the field of Direct Detection Device (DDD) that will be used in Electron Microscopy.
 He is also inventor of "Xuong’s X-Ray Machine" (or Xuong Machine) in 1975, an X-ray Multiwire Area Detector, which using Multi-wire Proportional Chambers and then Silicon detectors to help researchers map three-dimensional structure of receptor and allowed for high-speed data collection, and can be used to find drugs to kill deadly viruses such as HIV (the AIDS virus), Polio, etc.